jbuckman/jbuckman.github.io/_posts/2023-01-02-rationality-definition-critique.md

 Compared to a rational actor, a traditional actor is much less likely to make a field-changing breakthrough, like a new scientific discovery.
 But the flip side of this is that they are also much less likely to radically redesign the economy in a flawed way and destroy the lives of millions.
 (My favorite books to on this topic are [The Secret To Our Success](https://press.princeton.edu/books/paperback/9780691178431/the-secret-of-our-success) and [Seeing Like A State](https://yalebooks.yale.edu/book/9780300078152/seeing-like-a-state/).)

-That rationalists don’t seem to win more than non-rationalists is, in my opinion, merely reflective of the fact that the majority of life’s problems fall into the “too complex to model” category.
+That rationalists don’t seem to win more than non-rationalists is merely reflective of the fact that the majority of life’s problems fall into the “too complex to model” category.
 For example, a classic rationalist failure mode is to rationally re-assess social conventions, and stop obeying the conventions that seem unreasonable.
 Unfortunately, the social world is sufficiently complex that an accurate understanding of the roles of various conventions is typically beyond even the most skilled and well-informed rationalist, and so their flagrant violations of social norms leave them genuinely worse off than an irrational rule-follower.

 Rationality is not a Swiss army knife, to be applied to every situation.
 It is a scalpel: a delicate, precise, and sometimes dangerous tool that should be brought to bear only when necessary.
 It should come as no surprise that a die-hard rationalist, swinging his scalpel around like a madman, might fail to open a can of tuna.